 Update: At RootsTech 2019, MyHeritage announced the availability of 5000 additional DNA kits to help adoptees and others find their biological families.
 Click on the DNA Quest link below to learn more and submit an application.

 The 15,000 kits, which are more than $1 million all together, will be given to selected applicants on a first-come, first-service basis.
 The project is open to adoptees and those who are looking for relatives put up for adoption.
 MyHeritage has also said it will give preference to applicants in need of financial assistance.
-Those interested can apply via the project’s landing page by April 30, and those chosen will receive their kits by the end of May.

 The MyHeritage team has assembled an advisory board of experienced genetic genealogists to support the project.
 Members of that board include Blaine T. Bettinger (the man behind The Genetic Genealogist and The Family Tree Guide to DNA Testing and Genetic Genealogy), CeCe Moore (creator of the DNA Detectives and DNA consultant for Finding Your Roots) and Richard Hill (author of the bestselling Finding Family: My Search for Roots and the Secrets of My DNA).